-All electrical equipment brought into college will need to be PAT tested, which will be done regularly.
+All electrical equipment brought into Derwen College will need to be Portable Appliance Tested (PAT), which will be done regularly.
 Items that fail must be removed from campus.
 All students will need to bring their own headphones and all equipment, including chargers, must be labelled with the student's name.